dotnet/aspire/src/Components/Aspire.Azure.AI.OpenAI/README.md

 # Aspire.Azure.AI.OpenAI library

 Registers [OpenAIClient](https://learn.microsoft.com/dotnet/api/azure.ai.openai.openaiclient) as a singleton in the DI container for connecting to Azure OpenAI or OpenAI.
-Enables corresponding logging and telemetry.
+Enables corresponding metrics, logging and telemetry.

 ## Getting started